 Mr V'landys is Chief Executive and board member with Racing NSW a position he has held since February 2004.
 Mr V'landys holds a Bachelor of Commerce degree majoring in Accounting and serves across a number of Boards associated with the thoroughbred racing industry.
-Mr V'landys is also Chairman of the Fairy Godfather Foundation which assists people in Australia in necessitous circumstances.
+Mr V'landys was appointed Chairman of the ARLC in October 2019 and is also Chairman of the Fairy Godfather Foundation which assists people in Australia in necessitous circumstances.
 In 2014, Mr V'landys was appointed as a Member of the Order of Australia for his services to the Racing industry.